Welcome to the website of the Alliance for Conservation Tree Genomics (ACTG)!

 News March 2023!

-Late 2022, Dr Joeri Strijk was invited to attend the International Conservation Symposium 2023 organized by the Ecological Society of Taiwan and the National Forestry Department.
+Late 2022, Dr Joeri Sergej Strijk was invited to attend the International Conservation Symposium 2023 organized by the Ecological Society of Taiwan and the National Forestry Department.
 The meeting, entitled ‘The Ecological Value and Plant Diversity of Southeastern Taiwan”, was organized in March 2023 in Taipei and featured Taiwanese and International experts from the International Oak Society, the Global Conservation Consortium for Oaks, and Botanic Gardens Conservation International.
 The meeting, stretching out over 11 days, involved joint vegetation surveys of highly diverse forest sites and discussions on species persistence, the critical threats facing plant diversity, and the obstacles to conservation efforts in southeastern Taiwan.
 The visit was closed with a full-day symposium and press conference in Taipei.
 You can read the whole article and trip report on the website of the International Oak Society (IOS) here.
 Species pages for all taxa found on Taiwan can be viewed on https://www.asianfagaceae.com/fagaceae-of-taiwan/ by clicking here.

 News January 2023!